Check out our new music video

 Exclusive Listen to faultlines upcoming album, Bittersweet Revival, COMING THIS YEAR

-Faultlines will release their full-length studio album, Bittersweet Revival, this fall to follow their 2016 EP Telephone Philosophies.
+Faultlines will release their full-length studio album, Bittersweet Revival, this YEAR to follow their 2016 EP Telephone Philosophies.
 The music video for ‘LOVE IS ALL WE OWN’ WILL PREMIERE ON YOUTUBE THIS OCTOBER.